Stress can change what you crave, how you sleep, and how steady your energy feels.

 3. Sleeping well – A bad night’s sleep or more prolonged sleep deprivation can lead to increased levels of cortisol in the bloodstream.

-4. Simple Relaxation Techniques – Meditation, mindfulness, and even simple breathing exercises can help you deal with stress – much more effectively.
-I love doing breathing exercises, and they have helped me stop anxiety attacks.
+4. Simple Relaxation Techniques – Meditation, mindfulness, and even simple breathing exercises can help you deal with stress much more effectively.
+I love doing breathing exercises.

 I use my Muse headband Meditation device every day – see my results!